-George W. Bush Dances On ‘Ellen’, Discusses Putin And New Talent
+George W. Bush Dances On ‘Ellen,’ Discusses Putin And New Talent

 — Hunter James (@FerreterJames) March 3, 2017

 Bush’s visit on Ellen had many funny and sweet moments.
 DeGeneres teased George about his meme-worthy Donald Trump inauguration poncho problems and Bush discussed his friendship with Michelle Obama.
-George and Ellen also discussed the plight of the president and what it is like to be under media scrutiny and Bush appeared to take a stand for the freedom of the press, echoing sentiments he shared with the Today Show earlier in the week.
+George and Ellen also discussed the plight of the president and what it is like to be under media scrutiny, and Bush appeared to take a stand for the freedom of the press, echoing sentiments he shared with the Today Show earlier in the week.

 “I consider the media to be indispensable to democracy.
 We need an independent media to hold people like me to account,” Bush told Matt Lauer.
 “Power can be very addictive and corrosive it’s important for people to call to account people who abuse their power.”